Information about project titled 'Single-bundle versus double-bundle ACL reconstruction; a prospective, randomized controlled study of 120 patients'

 Method: This project is a randomized, controlled trial, including 120 patients with a primary ACL injury.
 The participants were recruited from Oslo University Hospital and Martina Hansens Hospital and were randomized to either Double-bundle or Single-bundle reconstruction technique of the ACL.

-: The results of this study may give further knowledge to whether the Double-bundle procedure does contribute to better or worse subjective, clinical and functional results than the Single-bundle procedure, and whether this procedure should be offered the ACL injured patients in the future.
+Results: The results of this study may give further knowledge to whether the Double-bundle procedure does contribute to better or worse subjective, clinical and functional results than the Single-bundle procedure, and whether this procedure should be offered the ACL injured patients in the future.